Our fleet and routes

 Tallink’s vision is to be the market pioneer in Europe by offering excellence in leisure and business travel and sea transportation services.

 The Group’s main revenue-generating assets are vessels, which account for approximately 80% of total assets.
-During the financial year the Group owned ice class 14 vessels.
+During the 2019 financial year the Group owned ice class 14 vessels.
+On 30 June 2020 Tallink Grupp has announced to the stock exchange that it has signed a contract for the purchase of ro-pax vessel; the fifteenth, recently acquired vessel MS Sailor, will start operating on the Paldiski-Kapellskär.
 The vessel types and operations at the end of the financial year are described in the table below:

 |Vessel name||Vessel type||Build/ Renovated||Route||Brand||Other information|